Muthu-Priyadarshini-A/hospital-api/README.md

 Install the required dependencies using the following command: $ npm install

-Start the application using the following command: $ npm run start
+Start the application using the following command: $ npm start

 Open the application in your postman app by visiting the following URL: http://localhost:8080